Skip to main content

 Taking certain dietary supplements

 Studies looking at the possible role of vitamin supplements in reducing lung cancer risk have had disappointing results.
-In fact, 2 large studies found that people who smoked who took beta carotene supplements actually had an increased risk of lung cancer.
-The results of these studies suggest that people who smoke should avoid taking beta carotene supplements.
+In fact, multiple studies found that people who smoked and took beta-carotene supplements actually had an increased risk of lung cancer.
+The results of these studies suggest that people should avoid taking beta-carotene supplements.

 Arsenic in drinking water